bcedergren/NextShyft/DEPLOY.md

 ---

 ## 11) Recommended staging data

 - Seed an org with `signupCode` from Org Settings.
 - Invite a few test users with different roles.
-- Create a weekly coverage grid and run the Wizard end-to-end.
+- Create a weekly coverage grid, then use the Schedule page to assign and move staff between shifts.